-The term 'Business Cycle' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Business Cycle' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Business Cycle refers to changes in economic activity which economies around the globe undergo in a certain time-frame.
 Such cycles are generally framed under the concepts of recession or expansion.
 When an economy is expanding, it is growing in true terms, which means faster than inflation.
 This is demonstrated with economic indicators such as industrial production, personal income levels, employment levels, and consumer goods sales.

 Conversely in times of economic recession, the economy is shrinking.
 Economists measure this with the same economic indicators as with expansion.
 In expansions, analysts measure the period from the bottom called the trough of the prior business cycle to the height (or peak) of the present cycle.
 With recessions, they instead measure them from the peak up to the trough.